 Medical Update is held on weekly basis on Wednesday at lunchtime with various teams presenting from Rheumatology, Endocrinology, Pharmacocology, General Medicine, Genito-Urinary Medicine, Infectious Diseases, Neurology, Medicine for the Elderly and Intensive Care Medicine.

-Structured bedside teaching for MRCPI Part 2
+Structured bedside teaching for MRCPI Part 2 is provided in advance of examinations.

 - Membership (I & II) Examination Tutorials